web-ridge/react-native-web-hover/README.md

-### Nested Scrollables
+### If your app is inside an iframe
-If you want to update the hover inside **NESTED** FlatList, ScrollViews or VirtualizedList when the user scrolls, don't forget to import these views from this library.
+If your webapp is included in an iframe you will need the FlatList, ScrollViews or VirtualizedList from our library.

-import { Hoverable, Pressable, ScrollView, FlatList, VirtualizedList } from 'react-native-web-hover'
+import { ScrollView, FlatList, VirtualizedList } from 'react-native-web-hover'

 ## Contributing